The Shipping Law Review: Singapore

 A judicial sale is typically carried out by closed tender or public auction by the Sheriff of the Supreme Court, who is commissioned in all cases to undertake the appraisal and judicial sale of the arrested ship.
 A key guiding principle is that the court will scrutinise judicial sale applications carefully to ensure due process to best realise the market value of the arrested ship to be judicially sold.
 This is why the High Court has ruled in recent cases that applications for direct private sale of the arrested ship will generally not be allowed in Singapore.

 In The 'Turtle Bay',72 the mortgagee bank arrested two vessels and commenced in rem proceedings against the defendant shipowner, later obtaining default judgment.
 It filed applications seeking the court's approval of a private direct sale of each vessel on terms of contract entered into with named purchasers for a specified price each.
 The prices were above, but not significantly higher than, the court valuation.
-The court emphasised that it has to strike a balance between the two competing concerns in a judicial sale: that of accepting the highest bid price at a fairly conducted Sheriff's sale on the one hand, and weighing that concern against the purpose to be achieved by a judicial sale, which is to benefit all persons interested in the res.
+The court emphasised that it has to strike a balance between the two competing concerns in a judicial sale to benefit all persons interested in the res: that of accepting the highest bid price at a fairly conducted Sheriff's sale on the one hand, and weighing that concern against the purpose to be achieved by a judicial sale, on the other hand.
 Where a party seeks to enter into a private direct sale, there is a divergence in its own interest to obtain benefits for itself, and the interest of the Sheriff acting pursuant to a commission for appraisal and sale.
 As a result, the court has to be circumspect when dealing with such a sale application and has to carefully scrutinise each application.
 The court will not allow a direct sale unless there exist 'powerful special features' or 'special circumstances', and these were lacking on the facts of the case.
 In The 'Sea Urchin',73 a similar situation arose, though the named buyer tabled an offer price above the value of the vessel, and had agreed to allow the vessel to sail with its cargo, then on board for delivery to the sub-charterer of the vessel.
 The court reaffirmed the position set out in The 'Turtle Bay' and held that the costs of discharging the cargo where a vessel is under arrest is not a relevant factor in allowing a direct sale.
-Furthermore, the alleged special circumstance as to the impossibility of landing the cargo in Singapore and that trans-shipping would be slow and costly are, in reality, typical consequences of an arrest of a cargo-laden vessel.
+Furthermore, the alleged special circumstance as to the impossibility of landing the cargo in Singapore and that transshipping would be slow and costly are, in reality, typical consequences of an arrest of a cargo-laden vessel.
 As such, powerful special features or special circumstances justifying an order for a direct sale were lacking on the facts of this case as well.

 In the case of The Swiber Concorde,74 the High Court held that where an arrested vessel is sold successfully by the Sheriff following an earlier abortive sale, the deposit forfeited by the Sheriff in the earlier abortive sale shall be treated as part of the proceeds of sale of the vessel and be paid out to claimants with the proceeds of sale.